Skip to contents

 corr_known

 Logical.
 If TRUE, the correlation between Wald statistics in Phase 2 is derived from the randomization ratio \(r\) as \(r / (r + 1)\).
-If FALSE, a conservative correlation of 0 is used.
+If FALSE, a conservative correlation of 0 is used, which is only valid when rankp0 = 1 (i.e., the arm with the largest Phase-2 Z-statistic is selected for Phase 3).

 K